-A major breakthrough in deck ergonomics in the 44’ sector, the four-winch system was first developed on the Solaris 60 and proved so successful that all Solaris from 44’ upwards now feature this concept, with all lines running below deck.
-The helmsman of a Solaris 44 can control the sheets, halyards and reef lines effectively single-handing the boat.
+A major breakthrough in deck ergonomics in the 44’ sector for Solaris Yachts, the four-winch system was first developed on the Solaris 60 and proved so successful that all Solaris from 44’ upwards now feature this concept, with all lines running below deck.
+The helmsman of a Solaris 44 can control the sheets, halyards and reef lines effectively single-handing the yacht.

 The hull shape is an evolution of the Solaris 55 with a soft chine in the stern quarter and a full width deck at the transom.
 The maximum aft beam is further enhanced by twin rudders which provide superior grip and directional stability when powered-up.
 There is a large sail locker forward plus a large aft locker with top access from the cockpit for liferaft storage, inflatable and much more.